Visualization of defect-induced interband proximity effect at the nanoscale

-As demonstrated in the previous section, both QWS, i.e. intra-band scattering, and inter-band couplings have a pronounced influence on the superconducting gaps.
-After discussing the general behavior in the two distinct regions (triangle and hexagon), we focus on the spatial dependence of intra- and inter-band scattering.
+As demonstrated in the previous section, both QWS, i.e. intraband scattering, and interband couplings have a pronounced influence on the superconducting gaps.
+After discussing the general behavior in the two distinct regions (triangle and hexagon), we focus on the spatial dependence of intra- and interband scattering.

-As STM allows fully spatial resolution, we mapped both intra- and inter-band coupling near defects.
-Figure~\ref{fig:small SFT} shows $dI/dU$-maps on a smaller SFT with an edge length of $\sim\SI{20}{\nano\meter}$.
-Here, the triangle region appears as a depression in the LDOS at both energies of the bulk coherence peaks, $\Delta_1^0$ [Fig.~\ref{fig:small SFT}(a)] and $\Delta_2^0$ [Fig.~\ref{fig:small SFT}(b)], due to a minimum in the normal DOS at the Fermi energy $E_F$ [Fig.~\ref{fig:small SFT}(c)] caused by the QWSs forming between this SFT and the surface (see also Fig. S2).
-Note that the $dI/dU$-map in Fig.~\ref{fig:small SFT}(c) was recorded at the Fermi energy in the normal state by applying a vertical magnetic field of $\SI{300}{\milli\tesla}$.
-We can clearly see that the decreased/increased $dI/dU$ signal in hexagonal region in the superconducting state shown in panel (a)/(b) is absent in the normal conducting state (c).
+As STM allows fully spatial resolution, we mapped both intra- and interband coupling near defects.
+Figure~\ref{fig:SFT2} shows $dI/dU$-maps on SFT \#2 with an edge length of $\sim\SI{20}{\nano\meter}$.
+Here, the triangle region appears as a depression in the LDOS at both energies of the bulk coherence peaks, $\Delta_1^0$ [Fig.~\ref{fig:SFT2}(a)] and $\Delta_2^0$ [Fig.~\ref{fig:SFT2}(b)], due to a minimum in the normal DOS at the Fermi energy $E_F$ [Fig.~\ref{fig:SFT2}(c)] caused by the QWSs forming between this SFT and the surface (see also Fig. S1).
+Note that the $dI/dU$-map in Fig.~\ref{fig:SFT2}(c) was recorded at the Fermi energy in the normal state by applying a vertical magnetic field of $\SI{300}{\milli\tesla}$.
+We can clearly see that the decreased/increased $dI/dU$ signal in hexagonal region in the superconducting state shown in Fig.~\ref{fig:SFT2} (a)/(b) is absent in the normal conducting state Fig.~\ref{fig:SFT2}(c).
 This again highlights that the observed features are related to the two condensates and not to simple variations of the normal state DOS.
-We point out that the quasiparticle interference in the triangle region does not change with magnetic field, which originates from the nesting of two Fermi surfaces (Supplementary Material Note V).
+We point out that the quasiparticle interference in the triangle region does not change with magnetic field, which originates from the nesting of two Fermi surfaces [Fig. \ref{fig:different interband coupling}].